How do you Join a Bowling League?

-League prices vary depending on what area you live in.
+League prices will vary depending on what area you live in.
 I lived in New York and in Colorado, and the leagues in Colorado were less per week than those in New York for example.
-Some may be $16+ per week and the Senior Leagues are usually less per week, since many Seniors are retired and living on a fixed income.
+Some may be $10-24+ per week depending on prize money when the league is finished.
+Senior Leagues are usually less per week, since many Seniors are retired and living on a fixed income.

 You can get a hand book of rules from your league secretary.
 Some may include facts concerning questions like: